-NN Leven uses cash flow models and best estimate assumptions to determine the BEL under Solvency II.
+Delta Lloyd Levensverzekering uses cash flow models and best estimate assumptions to determine the BEL under Solvency II.
 Premiums, benefits, expenses and other relevant cash flows are projected for the policy term - subject to contract boundaries - and discounted at the currency specific risk-free interest rate term structure, including the Ultimate Forward Rate ('UFR'), to allow for financial risk with the currency specific Credit Risk Adjustments ('CRA') and a Volatility Adjustment ('VOLA').
-This is the full-cash flow approach and is typical for traditional business.
-For unit-linked business, NN Leven mainly uses a method where margins are projected(expenses and charges) as investment risks are borne by the policyholder.
+This is the full-cash flow approach and is applied to both traditional and unit-linked business.
 Cash flows are either projected on a per policy basis or individual policies are grouped into representative model points.

-In 2018, the UFR for EUR under Solvency II was reduced to 4.05%.
+At the end of 2018, the UFR for EUR under Solvency II was set at 4.05%.
 In April 2017, EIOPA published an updated methodology to derive the UFR and in line with this updated methodology, the calculated value of the UFR for EUR is 3.60%, but annual changes to the UFR will not be higher than 15 basis points.
 Therefore the UFR for EUR is expected to decrease from 4.05% to 3.90% from 1 January 2019.